 A program itinerary should be forwarded at least two weeks before your arrival.

 A Certificate of Liability Insurance (COI) must accompany all non-SUNY Cortland groups.
 All SUNY academic groups are covered under a SUNY policy.
 Any SUNY non-academic, non-Cortland program or club must have a COI.
 Minimum requirements include a $2 million additional insured policy.
 The COI include the additional insured language.

-The time of year you visit our facilities will depend on the items you should bring.
-Do not bring or use any colored plastic garbage bags that you intent to leave behind.
+The items you should bring will depend on the time of year you visit our facilities.
+Do not bring or use any colored plastic garbage bags that you intend to leave behind.
 Our local transfer station will not accept them.

-Each participant is responsible for bringing his or her own bedding.
-Sleeping facilities consist of a plastic coated twin-sized mattress and a coated pillow.
+Each participant is responsible for bringing their own bedding.
+Sleeping facilities consist of a plastic-coated twin-sized mattress and a coated pillow.
 You may bring twin-sized sheets.
 Sleeping bags are preferred and may be required for your program.

-Suggested toiletries includes: contacts, contact solutions, deodorant, glasses and sports strap, lip protection, prescription medications, shampoo, shaving cream, shaving implement, soap, sunscreen, toothbrush, toothpaste, towel, etcetera.
+Suggested toiletries include contacts, contact solutions, deodorant, glasses and sports strap, lip protection, prescription medications, shampoo, shaving cream, shaving implement, soap, sunscreen, toothbrush, toothpaste, towel, etc.